transferzero/api-documentation/_docs/transaction-flow.md

 ### state_reason_details

-If there is a specific error for the collection, you can find details here.
+If there is a specific error for the collection, you can find the details here.
 It contains the following fields:

 #### code